Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 {:#img-caption}
 BDD (Behaviour-Driven-Documentation) for Push Notification
-<br> To Zoom, right-click "Open Image in New Tab"
+<br> To zoom, right-click "Open Image in New Tab"

 ### 3.3 Medication tracker